Leaders: Born or Made?

-The fact that leadership is mostly made is good news for those of us involved in leadership development - leaders can indeed be developed.
-Yet, there is some "raw material," some inborn characteristics, that predispose people to be and become leaders.
-What are some of the inborn qualities?
+The fact that leadership is mostly made is good news for those of us involved in leadership development: Leaders can indeed be developed.
+Yet there is some "raw material," some inborn characteristics, that predispose people to be and become leaders.

-Research suggests that extraversion is consistently associated with obtaining leadership positions and leader effectiveness.
+Research suggests, for example, that extraversion is consistently associated with obtaining leadership positions and leader effectiveness.
 There is also some evidence that being bold, assertive, or risk-taking can be advantageous for leaders.
-Leaders also need to be smart to analyze situations and figure out courses of action.
-So, intelligence is associated with leadership, but perhaps not general IQ, but social intelligence - understanding of social situations and processes - is the component of intelligence that is important for leadership.
-Finally, some sort of empathy, or ability to know followers, is also advantageous for leaders (although much of this is learned).
-As noted leadership scholar, Bernard Bass, noted, "The leader must be able to know what followers want, when they want it, and what prevents them from getting what they want."
+Leaders also need to be able to analyze situations and figure out courses of action, and so intelligence is associated with leadership, although perhaps not general IQ but social intelligence — an understanding of social situations and processes — is the component most important for leadership.
+Finally, some sort of empathy, or ability to know one's followers, is also advantageous for leaders, although much of this is learned.
+As leadership scholar Bernard Bass noted, "The leader must be able to know what followers want, when they want it, and what prevents them from getting what they want."